$0 Nunavut Homeschool Quick-Start Checklist

 The Nunavut Education Act requires you to submit formal written notice of intent to homeschool to two separate parties: your local District Education Authority (DEA) and the Minister of Education.

 Most parents focus only on the DEA because that is the body they interact with day-to-day.
 The DEA is the local governing body for your community school — a board of elected community members responsible for overseeing the school and administering the home education program on the ground.
-They are the ones who review and approve your Education Program Plan, hold the bi-annual portfolio meetings with you, and process reimbursement claims.
+The DEA reviews and approves your Education Program Plan and handles reimbursement review; the local school principal assists with evaluation, support, and supervision, including the twice-yearly portfolio meetings.

 Timing Your Withdrawal

-Nunavut does not have a single hard registration deadline equivalent to September 30 in the NWT.
+The sources do not state a single hard registration deadline equivalent to September 30 in the NWT.
 However, timing still matters for two reasons.

 If you are withdrawing mid-year due to a crisis at school — persistent bullying, health reasons, a school environment that has become untenable — you still follow the same process.
 The timing is less ideal, but the legal pathway is the same.
 Submit your notice and EPP as quickly as possible, note the urgency in your cover letter, and follow up directly with the DEA rather than waiting for them to come to you.